-- Finding Futures Sessions run once a fortnight and are designed to support students’ readiness for the next phase of education, training or employment so that pupils are equipped to make the transition successfully.
-Sessions are designed and supported by our Raising Aspiration Lead working in partnership with Surrey University.
+- Finding Our Futures Sessions run once a fortnight and are designed to support students’ readiness for the next phase of education, training or employment so that pupils are equipped to make the transition successfully.
+Sessions are designed and supported by our Careers and Aspirations Lead working in partnership with the University of Surrey.

 - The House Quiz runs once a fortnight and are designed by the Prefects.
 They provide an opportunity for tutor groups to unite and enter into a House Competition winning points towards their house.